April 2

 It can also mean the difference between being able to seal jars--such as mason jars--inside the chamber or not.

-(You may not think you'll seal jars, but it's actually a really cool use of your chamber sealer, and just like vacuum bags, a mason jar with air removed will keep food fresh a lot longer than one you've just screwed the cap onto.)
+(You may not think you'll seal jars, but it's actually a great use of your chamber sealer, and just like vacuum bags, a mason jar with air removed will keep food fresh a lot longer than one you've just screwed the cap onto.)

 Overall chamber size: Pay attention to the overall chamber size, too (we list it for every VacMaster chamber sealer we discuss in this review).
 For example, even if two chamber vacs both have a 10-inch seal bar, they may have chambers of different sizes.
 Which means that the maximum bag size can be 10x13, or it can be 10x15--a fairly significant difference.

-Again, you will become accustomed to using whatever size bags your chamber sealer can handle, but if all other things are equal, you should go with the chamber vac that has the bigger chamber.
+You will become accustomed to using whatever size bags your chamber sealer uses, but if all other things are equal, you should go with the chamber sealer with the bigger chamber.

 Extra Features

-Chamber vacs used to just mean super heavy duty build quality and a powerful vacuum.
-But more and more, they are available with some extra features, similar to edge sealers.
+Chamber vacuum sealers used to just mean super heavy duty build quality and a powerful vacuum.
+But more and more, they are available with extra features, similar to edge sealers.

 The two most common features are an accessory port and a marinate setting.

-Accessory port: This is the same as that found on an edge sealer, and is used to attach a hose for sealing external containers.
-It's not quite as useful on a chamber vac because you can just put containers right in the chamber and seal them.
-But if you have a small chamber or want to seal exceptionally large containers, then an accessory port is a nice feature to have.
+Accessory port: This is the same as that on an edge sealer, used to attach a hose for sealing external containers.
+It's not quite as useful on a chamber vac because you can put containers in the chamber and seal them.
+But if you have a small chamber or want to seal exceptionally large containers, an accessory port is a good feature.

 Marinate setting: The other feature becoming more common on chamber vacs is the marinate setting.
-This setting pulls intermittent vacuum, which causes flavors to infuse more deeply and more rapidly in your food.
+This setting pulls intermittent vacuum, which causes flavors to infuse more deeply and more rapidly into your food.

-You don't need a marinate setting to do this, as simply vacuum sealing will also marinate food very well (and faster than other containers).
-But if you have the feature, you will probably like it.
+You don't need a marinate setting to do this, as simply vacuum sealing will also marinate food well (and faster than other containers).
+But if you have the feature, you will probably use it.

 Filler plates: Some chamber vacs have plates you can add for sealing smaller items.
-They take up room in the chamber so that it takes less time to evacuate the air.
-If a chamber vac has plates, they will probably be included with purchase (even if it doesn't say so).
+They take up room in the chamber so that it takes less time to remove the air.
+If a chamber vac has plates, they are usually included with purchase (even if it doesn't say so).

 Plates are made to fit a specific chamber size, so they aren't interchangeable among different sealers unless they have the same chamber size (such as the VP210 and the VP215).